Helsinki to Tokyo

 Helsinki to Fukuoka

 - Tokyo is perhaps the world’s most modern city and has a population of a staggering 37 million.
 But owing to the efficient design, layout and transport you will discover that it never feels too crowded.
 As you’d imagine, it has outstanding shopping and restaurants, bars and nightlife to suit all tastes.
 A great way to take in the city is by strolling through the delightful Inokashira Park.
 If you’re a fan of Anime, check out the excellent Ghibli Museum nearby.
+Fly to Tokyo with Finnair for a memorable vacation.

 - Osaka is Japan’s third-largest city and offers lots to see.
 Shitennōji Temple and Sumiyoshi Shrine are excellent examples of ancient Shinto places of worship, and there is a wealth of museums as well as Osaka Castle for you to explore.
+Book your Finnair flights to Osaka to experience one of Japan’s most exciting cities.

 - Nagoya is a hub of Japanese industry and is home to Japan’s automobile trade.
 It has a proud heritage because it is the region where Japan’s famous Samurai warrior culture evolved, so there’s plenty of historic interest for visitors.